pliulfcuigithub/pliulfcuigithub.github.io/_pages/about.md

 About
 ======
-Welcome to my research website, I am a Postdoc at [Institute of Theoretical Physics](http://www.itp.ac.cn/), Chinese Academy of Sciences.
+Welcome to my research website, I am a Postdoc at [Institute of Theoretical Physics](http://www.itp.ac.cn/), Chinese Academy of Sciences, I obtained my Ph.D. at Zhejiang University.

 Research interests
 =====

 I primarily work in the cross-disciplinary domain of plasma astrophysics, integrating diverse areas of plasma physics, high-energy astrophysics, and high-energy density physics.
 I am engaged in the theories and numerical simulations of laser-plasma particle sources.
 Currently, my main research interests focus on plasma instabilities and turbulence associated with astrophysics.
+For a detailed description of my research activities, please follow this [link](https://pliulfcuigithub.github.io/research/).

 ---
 **I acknowledge support from**: